Vector Field Based Volume Peeling for Multi-Axis Machining: Introduction

 \subsubsection{Shape Modeling by Vector Field}

 The use of vector field based methods extends beyond manufacturing applications.
 In recent years, these methods have also been used for shape editing and denoising.
-For instance, in \cite{yu2004mesh}, a gradient field and Poisson equation are used to perform interactive mesh deformation, merging, and denoising.
-Similarly, \cite{liao2009gradient} uses a gradient-based method for the deformation of tetrahedral mesh.
+For instance, in the algorithm presented by Yu et al. \cite{yu2004mesh}, a gradient field and Poisson equation are used to perform interactive mesh deformation, merging, and denoising.
+Similarly, Liao et al. \cite{liao2009gradient} use a gradient-based method for the deformation of tetrahedral mesh.
 A vector field is employed in \cite{von2006vector} to obtain intersection-free mesh deformation.
 Another application of vector fields is found in \cite{kazhdan2006poisson}, where the solution of a Poisson equation is used to reconstruct surfaces from point data through a gradient field.
-More generally, quaternion fields (as generalized vector fields) are used in \cite{zhang2022s3} to perform a flexible multi-axis slicing, allowing sliced layers to easily take the desired shape to improve functions such as stress-reinforcement, support-free printing, and surface finish.
+More generally, quaternion fields (as generalized vector fields) are used by Zhang et al. \cite{zhang2022s3} to perform a flexible multi-axis slicing, allowing sliced layers to easily take the desired shape to improve functions such as stress-reinforcement, support-free printing, and surface finish.